-About seven per cent of the electricity used in the average Saskatchewan business is for cooling and air conditioning.
+About 7% of the power used in the average Saskatchewan business is for heating and air conditioning.

-Things you can do to reduce your electricity use:
+Things you can do to reduce your power use:

 - Limit the use of heat-producing equipment such as printers or fax machines, and turn off equipment each night and when not in use.

 - Keep your windows covered and doors closed during the day to keep cool air inside.

 - Use a programmable thermostat to reliably adjust the temperature in your building.

 - Use an appropriate air conditioning unit.
 A larger unit does not necessarily cool the room better.

 - Keep your filters clean and maintain your air conditioning unit in accordance with the manufacturer’s recommendations.